Video Game clichés are something that we love to hate and hate to love. Read up to see what clichés can be found in your games!

-Imagine yourself waking up one day on a rainy Tuesday morning, in the not too distant future of course, impatiently waiting to play the next Call of Duty game, Call of Duty 28: A lot of Explosions.
-As your copy of Activision’s and the developer’s, (insert name of studio Activision forced to make the game), latest offering finished downloading you eagerly started it.
-But instead of being greeted with the opportunity, (or right if you want to call it that), to play a game you paid $60 dollars for, you were bombarded with server errors and 30 GB patches.
+Imagine yourself waking up one day on a rainy Tuesday morning, sometime in the near future of course, impatiently waiting to play the next Call of Duty game, Call of Duty 18: A lot of Explosions.
+As your copy of Activision’s, and the developer’s (insert name here) latest offering finished downloading you eagerly started it.
+But instead of being greeted with the opportunity (or right if you want to call it that) to play a game you paid $60 dollars for, you see a bunch of server errors and 30 GB patches.

 Now, avoiding the predictable reaction of a rightfully angry consumer, you accepted it.
-So you waited and waited until Activision and that very same, suffering developer finally released a patch that was capable of turning your $60 product into one that actually works – weeks later.
+So you waited and waited until Activision and that same developer finally released a patch that was capable of turning your $60 product into one that actually works – weeks later.
 But you were never surprised, accepting this sadistic dystopia as it was.
-This is our future ladies and gents, devoid of incredulous gasps, if the current trend of the games industry is anything to go by.
-The “normalization,” as writer Brent Cunningham would say, of day one issues is etching ever closer to an inevitable, frightening reality.
+This is our future ladies and gentlemen devoid of incredulous gasps, if the current trend of the games industry is anything to go by.
+The “normalization,” as writers Seth C. Lewis and Stephen D. Reese would say, of day one issues is etching ever closer to an inevitable, frightening reality.

-Ever since both PlayStation 4 and Xbox One launched last November, we’ve been enveloped by a litany of launch day issues for several games.
-It has been a full year since both machines have been out in the wild and though we expected matchmaking problems, massive patches, and unfinished products to, more or less, be resolved a year later, it seems they have only become more severe.
-Couple that with some questionable business decisions, and its easy to see why this could become a permanent trend.
+Ever since both PlayStation 4 and Xbox One launched last November we’ve been enveloped by a litany of launch day issues for several games.
+It has been a full year since both machines have been out in the wild and though we expected matchmaking problems, massive patches, and unfinished products to be resolved a year later, it seems they have only become more severe.
+Couple that with some questionable business decisions, and it’s easy to see why this could become a permanent trend.

-These last few months have seen a huge increase in said issues, with Ubisoft’s Assassin’s Creed: Unity releasing as a technical mess, Driveclub and Halo: The Master Chief Collection essentially being unplayable for many people, and even Rockstar’s current-gen edition of Grand Theft Auto V launching with players having difficulty transferring their GTA Online save files.
+In the past few months we’ve seen a huge increase in such issues, with Ubisoft’s Assassin’s Creed: Unity releasing as a technical mess, Driveclub and Halo: The Master Chief Collection essentially being unplayable for many people, and even Rockstar’s current-gen edition of Grand Theft Auto V launching with players having difficulty transferring their GTA Online save files.
 When will it end?
-Some people would claim that these things are inevitable with new hardware; give publishers and developers time.
-But when have we ever had to deal with a more vexing first year for any new hardware cycle?
+Some people would claim that these things are inevitable with new hardware – give publishers and developers time – but when have we ever had to deal with a more vexing first year for any new hardware cycle?

 As an industry we need to take a step back and revel in the basics.
-What I mean by this is that studios should focus on developing single-player games, and quit trying to nickle-and-dime players.
-The majority of games that have found immense success both critically and commercially in the past two years have predominantly been single-player focused.
+What I mean by this is that studios should focus on developing single-player games.
+Most games that have found immense success both critically and commercially in the past two years have predominantly been single-player focused.
 The Last of Us, Bioshock Infinite, Telltale’s The Walking Dead, Tomb Raider, South Park: The Stick of Truth, Rayman Legends, and Grand Theft Auto V (not Grand Theft Auto Online), just to name a few.
-Even the most recent of these, Bioware’s single-player only Dragon Age: Inquisition, is being lauded as a breath of fresh air simply because it works.
+Even the most recent of these, Bioware’s single-player only Dragon Age: Inquisition, is a breath of fresh air for many simply because it works.

-The most recent Assassin’s Creed entry, Unity, seemed to be a promising return to the popular series’ glory days of Ezio Auditore da Firenze, and a chance for Ubisoft to lay new ground work for the series to thrive on new consoles.
-Instead, Unity is now the worst reviewed main entry in the franchises’ history, and the only entry thus far to suffocate its consumers with repugnant microtransactions.
-Watch Dogs is another one which, to this day, several months after its launch in May, is still being criticized for not fulfilling on its lofty promises – deputing dramatically for the first time during E3 2012.
-Ubisoft’s focus on combining single-player and online components to create one ‘cohesive’ experience, leading them to releasing unfinished products, has easily created a deep seated animosity for its consumers.
+The most recent Assassin’s Creed entry, Unity, looked like a promising return to the popular series’ glory days of Ezio Auditore da Firenze, and a chance for Ubisoft to lay new ground work for the series to thrive on new consoles.
+Instead, Unity is now the worst-reviewed main entry in the franchise’s history, and the only entry thus far to suffocate its consumers with repugnant microtransactions.
+Watch Dogs is another one which, to this day, several months after its launch in May, is still being criticized for not fulfilling on its lofty promises – debuting dramatically for the first time during E3 2012.
+Ubisoft’s focus on combining single-player and online components to create one ‘cohesive’ experience, leading them to releasing unfinished products, has easily created a deep-seated animosity for its consumers.

 Remember, companies are solely influenced by the bottom line and if we stop giving them the incentive they’ll be forced to rethink their current, unacceptable behaviors.
 It’s worth a shot don’t you think?
-It’s perhaps the only tangible solution we’ve got, otherwise we’ll be blankly staring at a dystopian future with residents passively aggrandizing big name publishers.
+It’s perhaps the only tangible solution we’ve got – otherwise we’ll be blankly staring at a dystopian future where residents passively aggrandize big name publishers.